 - Allowing yourself to be close to others and alone with yourself

-If you or someone you know could benefit from CPT, Riverside Psychology can help.
-We invite you to contact us today for a free consultation.
+Riverside Psychology is here to support you with compassionate cognitive processing therapy in Fairfield, CT.
+If you or someone you know could benefit from CPT, we invite you to contact us today for a free consultation with a PTSD therapist who can guide you on the path to healing.